vertexproject/synapse/docs/synapse/devguides/devops_aha.rst

           urlinfo:
             host: core.demo.net
             port: 30000
-            schema: ssl
+            schema: tcp
-            ca: demonet

-    This information is used by the Aha server instead of pulling port numbers, scheme and IP information dynamically.
+    This information is used by the Aha server instead of relying on the dynamic resolution of data, which is the default behavior.
+This can enable a configuration where DNS names are used instead of IP addresses for doing connections; where the Telepath listening port on the Cell may not be the same port that users reach the service by; or for providing additional Telepath connection information.

 Using Aha with Synapse Clients